Skip to contents

 The central functions (and the only methods that are used by mlr3 internally) are:

 • the S3 generic marshal_model(model, inplace, ...).
 Which takes in a model and returns it in marshaled form.
 This means, that the resulting object can be serialized and de-serialzed without loss of information.
-The marshaled object should be a list with named elements marshaled and packages, where the former contains the marshaled object, and the latter the package that contains the packages requirrd to unmarshal.
+If a model is serializable anyway, nothing has to be implemented and the generic will fall back to the default implementation of marshal_model, which is to return the object as-is.
+Otherwise, the marshaled object should be a list with named elements marshaled and packages, where the former contains the marshaled object, and the latter the package that contains the packages required to unmarshal.
 Most importantly, this list should contain the package that contains the unmarshal_model method.
 The returned object should have the classes of the original object with the suffix "_marshaled" appended and the root class should be set to "marshaled".

 • the S3 generic unmarshal_model(model, inplace ...).
 Which takes in the marshaled model and returns it in unmarshaled form.
 The generic takes care that the packages specified during "marshal" are loaded, and errs if they are not availabe.
-Calling this function on a marshaled model should reconstruct the original model, i.e. unmarshal_model(marshal_model(x)) should return x as is.
+Calling this function on a marshaled model should reconstruct the original model, i.e. unmarshal_model(marshal_model(x)) should return x.
+The default implementation of this generic returns x as-is.

 • the function is_marshaled_model(model).
 This (helper) function returns TRUE if the model inherits from class "marshaled" and FALSE otherwise.
 Note that it is not guarateed that is_marshaled_model(marshal_model(x)) returns TRUE.
 This is because the default marshal_model(x) returns x as-is.